 3. Vendor Confidence and Expectations

-Industrial customers show a clear understanding of what they need from control system vendors, like interoperability, but come at it from different perspectives of deploying digitalization.
+Industrial customers show a clear understanding of what they need from control system vendors, like interoperability.
+But many come at it from different perspectives of deploying digitalization.
 Some take a traditional systems approach versus one more aligned to step-change, future-proof solutions.

 Our experts come from various fields and have a firm understanding of which fundamental solutions are required.
-Entering the world of vendor-agnostic solutions can feel like a large undertaking, but we remove complexities and provide innovative technologies to modernize your legacy control systems.
+Entering the world of vendor-agnostic solutions can feel like a large undertaking.
+However, we remove complexities and provide innovative technologies to modernize your legacy control systems.
 We work closely with our customers to co-innovate the DCS technologies of the future.

-These are exciting times.
-Digital transformation is rapidly being seen for its true potential: the ability for organizations to simultaneously optimize their energy efficiency while improving operational performance and profits.
+These are exciting times because companies are seeing digital transformation for its true potential: the ability for organizations to simultaneously optimize their energy efficiency while improving operational performance and profits.

 Cost management aside, digitalization is critical to driving business strategy and innovation.
-We have seen how distributed control systems help businesses achieve their initiatives, and this recent survey, which I encourage you to read at your leisure, is a good indication of where the DCS technologies of the future are heading.
+We have seen how distributed control systems help businesses achieve their initiatives.
+This recent survey, which I encourage you to read at your leisure, is a good indication of where the DCS technologies are heading.

 Feel free to continue the conversation with your Schneider Electric representative, and keep an eye out for my next blog in this series about digital transformation readiness.